AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 1. Enable the **[!UICONTROL Require single sign-on (SSO) authentication]** option.

+   If this option is not visible, then your system administrator has not enabled SSO for your organization and you cannot share with users in your organization who don't have access to Adobe Analytics.

 1. (Optional) Enable the **[!UICONTROL Require Password]** option to require people with the link to specify a password prior to accessing the Analysis Workspace project.

-1. Next to the **[!UICONTROL Share with anyone (no login required)]:** field, click the **Copy link** icon to copy the link to your system clipboard.
+1. Next to the **[!UICONTROL Share with anyone (no login required)]** field, click the **Copy link** icon to copy the link to your system clipboard.
 You can distribute this link to users in your organization who don't have access to Adobe Analytics.
 Any person with access to this link has access to view the Analysis Workspace project.

 1. Click **[!UICONTROL Close]**.
 Your changes are automatically saved. <!-- True? -->

 ## Share with people outside your organization

-To give people outside of your organization access to view <!--just view? what exactly do they have access to do/see? -->your Analysis Workspace project in Adobe Analytics:

 To share an Analysis Workspace project with people who are not a part of your organization:

 1. Click **[!UICONTROL Share]** > **[!UICONTROL Share public link]**.
-   If there are unsaved changes, you will be prompted to save your project first.
+   If there are unsaved changes, are be prompted to save your project first.

    <!-- Add screen shot of new modal -->